grouprise/grouprise/docs/database/initialization.rst

 All database engines except SQLite require the creation of a database in advance.
 The following sections demonstrate this step for various databases.

-After creating the database, you need to populate its structure (:code:`stadtctl migrate`) or import existing data (see :ref:`database-move`).
+After creating the database, you need to populate its structure (:code:`grouprisectl migrate`) or import existing data (see :ref:`database-move`).